m-mohr/geodata-extractor/README.md

 Due to the enormous size of the application (1 GB) we currently can't upload it here.
 Please build it yourself, see the Development section below.

+Once you built the JAR files run the program as follows:
+`java -jar geodata-extractor.jar -strategy=Default ./test-docs/`
+This will run the DefaultStrategy using all files in the test-docs folder.

+`java -jar geodata-extractor.jar -strategy=com.company.package.YourCustomStrategy sample.pdf`
+This will run the strategy located at com.company.package.YourCustomStrategy on the sample.pdf file.

+You can get more information about additional parameters:
+`java -jar geodata-extractor.jar -help`

 ### System requirements

 * ~10 GB of storage space